mcneel/developer.rhino3d.com/admin.md

 ### Misc

 - Standardize yaml front-matter across all entries.
-- Switch to TODO: containing notes and check for that yaml tag
 - Standardize file names (underscores, verbiage, length, etc).
 - Add filenaming conventions to style-guide: guides are "guides to..." "determining, adding..." etc.
 - RhinoScript Guides and RhinoScript Samples need to be organized and curated more.